JasonLocklin/Dissertation/SA/Methods.md

 detection easier and more consistent from saccade to saccade.
 Saccades were detected based on a speed threshold of 57$^circ$/second faster than the median trial speed (empirically determined by visual verification).
-The analysis of a typical trial is presented graphically in figure \ref{fig_Saccade}.
+The analysis of an example trial is presented graphically in figure \ref{fig_Saccade}.

 Only trials with sufficiently clear initial saccade and at most one corrective saccade were used to calculate eye movement